How to Pick the Right CNA School near Fayetteville Arkansas

-The Function of a Certified Nursing Assistant
+The Role of a Nursing Assistant

-- Providing basic services to patients
+- Providing basic care to patients

 - Measuring patient's vital signs

-- Keeping a record of patient's health status
+- Maintaining a record of patient's health status

 - Bathing and dressing patients